 Make your own beautiful Feather and Fan Crochet Blanket.
 This free chunky afghan pattern works up quickly and has lots of great texture.
-This post contains affiliate links for your convenience.
-See my full disclosure policy here.
+This post contains affiliate links, which help to support this site at no extra cost to you.

 Once upon a time a saw a knit throw made using a lace stitch called the feather and fan.
 I LOVED it.
 So much that I even pulled out my needles.
 But like I said, these dumb fingers.

 Anyway, I picked up the biggest hook I could find and some super bulky yarn and put together a crochet version.

 This little throw was a Christmas gift for my mother a couple of years ago when I wasn’t blogging much.
 Every time I see it at my mom’s place, I think that I really like it and that I need to make one for myself.
 So I’m sharing the pattern with you all now in case you feel the same way.

 Since this afghan uses a super bulky weight yarn and a huge hook (I mean, it looks a bit ridiculous honestly), it works up pretty quickly.